Lab-Gaming/Quick-BME280/README.md

-If for any reason the sensor would hang us or cease working as expected, the user can soft-reset the device using
+If for any reason the sensor would hang us or cease working as expected, the user can soft-reset the device using the
 ```c++
 softReset()
 ```